wp-plugins/user-submitted-posts/readme.txt

 **Features**

 * Let visitors submit posts from anywhere on your site
+* NEW option to set submitted images as featured images
+* NEW option to use WP's built-in rich text editor for post content
 * Use template tag or shortcode to display the submission form anywhere
-* Latest version includes customizable captcha and hidden field to stop spam
+* Includes input validation and customizable captcha and hidden field to stop spam
 * Post submissions may include title, tags, category, author, url, post and image(s)
 * Redirect user to anywhere or return to current page after successful post submission
 * Includes a set of template tags for displaying and customizing user-submitted posts
 * New HTML5 submission form with streamlined CSS styles

-**New Features**
+**More Features**

 * Option to receive email alert for new submitted posts
 * Option to set logged-in username as submitted-post author